Criminal case against Michael Flynn formally dismissed

 In his opinion Tuesday, Judge Sullivan blasted both of those claims.

-He accused the Justice Department of relying on a “newly-minted definition” of materiality and questioned how Mr. Flynn could not accurately recall his conversation with the Russian ambassador.
+He accused the Justice Department of relying on a “newly minted definition” of materiality and questioned how Mr. Flynn could not accurately recall his conversation with the Russian ambassador.

 “Mr. Flynn is not just anyone; he was the National Security Advisor to the President, clearly in a position of trust, who claimed that he forgot, within less than a month, that he personally asked for a favor from the Russian ambassador that undermined the policy of the sitting President prior to the President-Elect taking office,” Judge Sullivan wrote.